BUSSINES TERMS POLICY

 Agreements for the purchase of consumables (cosmetics etc.) may be withdrawn only if the consumables in question are returned by the Purchaser undamaged, unused and in the original packaging.

-Consumers deciding to withdraw from the agreement in the given period are recommended by GD to send the goods to GD’s address along with a cover letter incl. the reason for withdrawal (not necessary), reference number of the proof of purchase and number of bank account so that the case can be addressed without delay.
+Consumers deciding to withdraw from the agreement in the given period are recommended by GDM to send the goods to GDM’s address along with a cover letter incl. the reason for withdrawal (not necessary), reference number of the proof of purchase and number of bank account so that the case can be addressed without delay.

-Consumers are liable to GD for any decrease in value of the goods caused by handling the goods other than as required by the nature and characteristics of the goods.
+Consumers are liable to GDM for any decrease in value of the goods caused by handling the goods other than as required by the nature and characteristics of the goods.

-Consumers withdrawing from the agreement may as well be refunded the entire amount paid only after the goods are returned to GD or after the consumers prove that the goods have been sent to GD.
+Consumers withdrawing from the agreement may as well be refunded the entire amount paid only after the goods are returned to GDM or after the consumers prove that the goods have been sent to GDM.